sergiusens/snappy-docs/build-snaps/go.md

  * Simplify installation instructions, regardless of distribution, to `snap install mygoapp`.
  * Directly control the delivery of application updates.
  * Extremely simple creation of daemons.
+ * Deliver assets such as images or static web content inside the snap.

 # Getting started